Back to ¡°Memory Booster of Regional Anatomy¡±

-Somatic nerves exist along the central and peripheral nervous systems (Fig. 2-10).
-Likewise, students should be able to draw a realistic figure in which somatic nerves exist along the spinal cord (central nervous system) and the spinal nerve (peripheral nervous system).
+Somatic motor and sensory nerves exist along the central and peripheral nervous systems (Fig. 2-10).
+Thus, now students can understand the above figure in which somatic nerves exist along the spinal cord (central nervous system) and the spinal nerve (peripheral nervous system).

 Fig. 2-13.
 Trunks, divisions, cords of brachial plexus.

 The anterior rami of CN5–TN1 form the brachial plexus (Fig. 1-17).
-We can thus say that the brachial plexus contains both the somatic motor and sensory nerves (Fig. 2-12).
-The plexus also contains visceral motor nerves (for innervating sweat gland of upper limb, etc) (Fig. 3-18).
-But for now, only the somatic motor nerve will be dealt with.
+Thus, the brachial plexus contains both the somatic motor and sensory nerves (Fig. 2-12).
+The plexus also contains visceral motor nerve (for innervating sweat gland of upper limb, etc.) (Fig. 3-7).
+But for now, only the somatic motor nerve of the brachial plexus will be dealt with.